ovo-beccaliddle/api-first-city/workshop/exercises/01-Introduction/2-openapi-primer.md

 - [Swagger Tools](https://swagger.io/tools/) - A collection of tools for working with OpenAPI
 - [OpenAPI Map](https://openapi-map.apihandyman.io/) - Visual representation of the OpenAPI structure
 - [OpenAPI Generator](https://openapi-generator.tech/) - Tool for generating code from OpenAPI specs

+Ready to move on?
+How can we use [OpenAPI to auto generate helpful code?](../3-openapi-auto-generation)